Special Educational Needs and Disability (SEND)

 • If you have concerns about your child’s progress, you should speak to your child’s class teacher initially.

-• If you continue to be concerned that your child is not making progress, you may speak to the SENDCo or Learning Mentor.
+• If you continue to be concerned that your child is not making progress, you may speak to the SENDCo or Pastoral Support Mentor.

 How will I know how my child is doing?